-In September 2018, representatives from the EAC attended a meeting of the Wisconsin County Clerks Association, as well as an official Wisconsin Elections Commission meeting with members of the Commission attending.
+In September 2018, representatives from the EAC attended a meeting of the Wisconsin County Clerks Association, as well as an official meeting of the Wisconsin Elections Commission.
 The WEC is pursuing additional opportunities for including an EAC speaker at future Wisconsin County Clerks Association, Wisconsin Municipal Clerks Association (divided into nine districts), and Wisconsin Towns Association meetings.
 However, unlike other states, there is no single event where all of Wisconsin's 1,900+ municipal and county clerks gather in one centralized location for an event.

 i.
-DHS Tabletop Exercises
+CISA Tabletop Exercises

-In October of 2018 and July of 2019, the Department of Homeland Security conducted an election security tabletop exercise in Madison, Wisconsin.
+In October of 2018 and July of 2019, the Department of Homeland Security and CISA conducted an election security tabletop exercise in Madison, Wisconsin.
+Last year, CISA hosted two virtual tabletop exercises for Wisconsin in September 2020.
 The exercise included federal, state, and local partners.
 The exercise brought together the many different partners who play a role in the election process to work with sample election security incidents that can occur in the time before and after Election Day and find sample resolutions.
 The exercise also allows for different election partners to identify and connect with potential resources that can help resolve any potential incidents.

-The WEC continues to work with the Department of Homeland Security to schedule future DHSled TTX events in Wisconsin to further involve local election officials and other state and federal partners ahead of the 2020 elections.
+The WEC continues to work with CISA to schedule future CISA-led TTX events in Wisconsin to further involve local election officials and other state and federal partners ahead of the 2022 elections.

 ii.
-DHS Poster Guide for Local Elections Officials
+CISA Guide for Local Elections Officials

-The Department of Homeland Security has created customized election security posters for local elections officials to use in their communities.
-These posters contain location-specific information concerning safeguards and resiliency measures already in place, threat mitigation efforts, and initiatives that the localities are undertaking ahead of the 2020 election cycle.
+The Cybersecurity and Infrastructure Security Agency has created customized election security guides for local elections officials to use in their communities.
+These guides contain location-specific information concerning safeguards and resiliency measures already in place, threat mitigation efforts, and initiatives that the localities undertook ahead of the 2020 election cycle.

-Due to Wisconsin's large number of local election officials, DHS was not able to create and distribute a poster for each municipality and county in the state.
-WEC staff worked with DHS to create a brochure that is more applicable to Wisconsin's unique election system.
+For most states CISA provided this guide in the form of a poster.
+Due to Wisconsin's large number of local election officials, CISA was not able to create and distribute a poster for each municipality and county in the state.
+WEC staff worked with CISA to create a smaller brochure that is more applicable to Wisconsin's unique election system.

 The brochure contains a checklist on how to best prepare and prevent a security incident by utilizing federal and state resources available to all clerks, how to safeguard an election system, how to determine if there is a cyber incident or unusual activity at a polling place, some sample guides on how to respond to a variety of security incidents, and additional resources and templates clerks can use.
-The brochures will be available for clerks before the 2020 election cycle.

-4. Critical Infrastructure Designation & Monitoring Activity (DHS and FBI)
+4. Critical Infrastructure Designation & Monitoring Activity